urjiiko1/Portfolio/README.md

 ## 🤝 Contributions & Feedback

 Contributions are what make the open-source community an amazing place to learn and create.
-Any feedback, suggestions, or bug reports are highly appreciated.
+Any feedback, suggestions or bug reports are highly appreciated.

 > Made with ❤️ using React & Tailwind CSS